Improving the functioning of the rental sector to include affordable renting plus stimulating and expanding the build-to-rent sector.

 The plan commits to developing a strategy for a viable and sustainable rental sector by the end of the year, with early legislative actions brought forward in the autumn to govern tenancy terminations, particularly where a landlord proposes to sell a large number of homes within a development.
 This strategy was published on 13 December, 2016.

 tenancies currently registered with the Residential Tenancies Board

 We’ll develop a national strategy for an attractive, viable and sustainable private rented sector.

 We’ll legislate to prevent evictions where 20 or more units are sold in a single development and strengthen the powers of the RTB to support landlords where significant arrears are owed.
-This figure was reduced to 5 units as the legislation was progressing.
+This figure was reduced to 10 units when the legislation was completed.

-We’ll launch an Affordable Rental scheme to deliver at least 2,000 rental properties aimed at households on low or moderate incomes by 2018.
+We’ll launch an Affordable Rental scheme to deliver rental properties aimed at households on low or moderate incomes.

 We’ll encourage purpose-built rented accommodation and facilitate 7,000 additional student accommodation places by 2019.